Caroline O'Connor (actress): Career

 O'Connor's musical film work includes the role of Nini Legs in the Air in Baz Luhrmann's Moulin Rouge!
 (2001), and Ethel Merman in the Cole Porter biopic De-Lovely (2004).
 She featured on the De-Lovely soundtrack, singing "Anything Goes".
 In 2003 she made her Broadway debut as Velma Kelly in Chicago.
 Thereafter she performed in Australia, UK and United States.

 The one-woman play, Bombshells (2004), was written especially for O'Connor by playwright, Joanna Murray-Smith.
 The original production was filmed for a broadcast by ABC Television.
 Bombshells toured to the Edinburgh Festival (where she won the Fringe First Award), London's West End at the Arts Theatre (for which she received a second Laurence Olivier Award nomination), and at the World Stage Festival in Toronto, Ontario.

 O'Connor starred as Judy Garland in the 2005 world premiere of Peter Quilter's play, End of the Rainbow, at the Sydney Opera House.
 Following its Sydney and Melbourne seasons, she recorded a tribute album, A Tribute to Judy Garland, and reprised her Helpmann Award winning role at the Theatre Royal Sydney in 2006.

 The Night of 1000 Voices 2007 concert 6 May 2007 at the Royal Albert Hall, starring O'Connor.

-On 6 May 2007 O'Connor debuted at the Royal Albert Hall, performing in Derek Williams' arrangement of How Lucky Can You Get in the Kander and Ebb – The Night of 1000 Voices concert, produced by Hugh Wooldridge with John Kander present.
+On 6 May 2007 O'Connor debuted at the Royal Albert Hall, performing in Derek Williams' arrangement of "How Lucky Can You Get" in the Kander and Ebb – The Night of 1000 Voices concert, conducted by David Firman, produced by Hugh Wooldridge with John Kander present.
 The number was reprised in Williams' arrangement for her shows at the Garrick Theatre 2010 season of The Showgirl Within, and for the opening in 2012 of Hamer Hall, Melbourne.

 O'Connor starred in the premiere production of the musical The Hatpin, which opened in Sydney on 27 February 2008.
 In June of that year she played the title role, specifically written for her, in the premiere of David Williamson's play, Scarlett O'Hara at the Crimson Parrot, at the Melbourne Theatre Company.